kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

         print(f"iter {i:5d} | per-sample residual loss {loss.item()/n_points_for_random_sample:.3e} | T(0)~{TL_hat:.3f} K, T(L)~{TR_hat:.3f} K")
 ```

-## How did PINN do compared to an analytic solution or a finite-difference method?
+## How did the PINN do compared to an analytic solution or a finite-difference method?

 I computed an analytic solution to this ODE using Sympy
 and a finite-difference solution using a second-order-accurate numerical stencil.